TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 <br>
 Fig.21 K-means clustering</center>
 <br>
 Inputting the landmark positions of the multiple hands into the k-means clustering algorithm, the output would be like the Fig.29.
+The cluster 1 groups the landmarks of Tom together while the cluster 2 groups the landmarks of Ernest together.

 <center>
 <img  src="https://github.com/TomKwanyingkin/hiuraunt/blob/main/Picture26.png?raw=true" />
 <br>
 Fig.22 K-means clustering</center>
 <br>
 It seems that k-means clustering algorithm is able to tackle the obstacles and help the program to group the results.
-However, if Tom’s left hand is closer to Mike’s right hand, they will form an  cluster(Fig.23).
-The cluster would combine the result of Tom’s left hand and Mike’s right hand leading to incorrect result.
-As a consequence, k-means clustering is not the one we need.
+However, if Tom’s left hand is close to Mike’s right hand, they will form an undesired cluster(Fig.23).
+It would combine the result of Tom’s left hand and Mike’s right hand leading to an incorrect result.
+In light of this, k-means clustering is not the method we want.

 <center>
 <img  src="https://github.com/TomKwanyingkin/hiuraunt/blob/main/Picture27.png?raw=true" />